40+ Employment Verification Letter Samples [FREE Templates]

 breda.coursair@email.com

-If you require any additional information, please feel free to contact me at 555-555-5555 or e-mail me at breda.coursair@email.com.
+For any additional information, please feel free to reach out to us at admin@brightfuture.edu.

 How to Format an Employment Verification Letter

-If you’ve ever written a formal business letter of any kind, whether it is a letter of interest or a letter of recommendation, you’ve written in the same format that you will need to write an employment verification letter.
-Employment verification letters should be written utilizing the formal business format.
-This will include:
+If you’ve ever written a formal business letter of any kind, whether it is a letter of interest or a letter of recommendation, you’ve written in the same format that you will need to write the letter.
+The letters should be written utilizing the formal business format.

 • A heading that includes your contact information.